 Squirrels can be a problem for back garden birders, although many are happy to see them and feed them alongside the visiting birds.
 If you are not a fan of sciurus carolinensis and you have been searching for a solution, you may have come across something called a squirrel baffle.
 But what is a baffle?
 How do you use one and are they effective?

-A squirrel baffle is one of the most effective methods of stopping squirrels from getting to bird feeders.
-Make sure your baffle is high enough from the ground (usually about four feet up) and that your feeding pole is far enough away from any place a squirrel can jump from.
-If used correctly and positioned well, a squirrel baffle will help to prevent squirrels dominating a feeding station.
+A squirrel baffle is one of the most effective methods of keeping squirrels off bird feeders, if used correctly.
+Ensure your baffle is high enough from the ground (usually about four feet up) and that your feeding pole is far enough away from any place a squirrel can jump from.

 Until recently I had avoided using a squirrel baffle, mainly because of how they look but now I would not be without one.
 I was also put off by the price charged for a simple piece of plastic but once I saw how effective a baffle is, I was persuaded.